- General Information

 I have already done an IAESTE internship.
 Can I do another internship under the IAESTE program?

-Yes, as long as you are a student or alumno (maximum 1 year after completing your course) you are eligible.
+Yes, as long as you are a student or alumna (maximum 1 year after completing the course) you are eligible.
 However, you should check if you meet all the requirements indicated in the internship offer.

 I don’t have an English Certificate.
 What should I do?
 Is it really mandatory to present this document?

-The English certificate is always mandatory (except for applications to Brazil).
-The document must to be submitted together with the other documents required for the nomination
+The English certificate is always mandatory (except for applications for Brazil).
+The document must be submitted together with the other documents required for the appointment.

-What do the abbreviations COBE, FCFS, and AC that are indicated in the internship list on the platform mean?
+What do the abbreviations COBE, FCFS and AC that are indicated in the list of internships on the platform mean?

 These abbreviations indicate the type of internship offer and its selection process:

-Each internship reference is equivalent to one position.
+Each internship reference is equivalent to one vacancy.
 For each reference, only one application may be sent by IAESTE Portugal, regardless of the type of offer.

-If I am not accepted for an internship am I refunded the registration+deposit?
+If I am not accepted for an internship, will I get my registration+deposit back?

-If you are not accepted for the internship (or if the internship is canceled by the employer), you can request a refund of the amount initially paid or apply for another internship offer that is available and for which you are eligible.
+- If you are not accepted for the internship (or if the internship is cancelled by the employer), you can either claim the amount initially paid or apply for another internship offer that is available and for which you are eligible.

-If the student withdraws/cancels, the amount paid for the registration and deposit is not refundable.
+If the student withdraws, the amount paid for the registration and deposit is non-refundable.

 When I apply for an internship offer, will I be competing with other applicants?

-Each internship reference corresponds to one position.
+Each internship reference is equivalent to one vacancy.
 For each reference, IAESTE Portugal is only allowed to send one application, regardless of the type of offer.
-However, in COBE offers, there may be candidates from other countries
+However, in COBE offers, there may be candidates from other countries.

 Who is responsible for the cost of travel, accommodation, etc.?

-Unless otherwise stated, the student is responsible for any costs associated with travel, visas, lodging, etc. The payment amount is indicated in the internship offer, as well as the estimated cost of living
+Unless otherwise stated, the student is responsible for any costs associated with travel, visas, living expenses, etc. The amount of remuneration is indicated in the internship offer, as well as the estimated cost of living.

 Who takes care of the accommodation?

-This information is stated in the internship offer.
+This information is indicated in the internship offer.
 If it is the local IAESTE/employer, you will receive more information regarding accommodation if you are accepted for the internship.

-If it is indicated that the student is responsible for accommodation, it will be the student’s responsibility to find and book accommodation in the destination country.
-In some cases, the local IAESTE may give some information or tips to ease the process
+If it is indicated that the student is responsible for the accommodation, it will be the student’s responsibility to find and book accommodation in the destination country.
+In some cases the local IAESTE may be able to provide some information or tips to make the process easier.

 I want to be an IAESTE Portugal volunteer.
 How can I participate?